WW-BUPT/MF-RIS/README.md

 ## Multi-Functional RIS-Aided Wireless Communications

 **Note:** All code and demonstrations are used for our submitted papers:
-> Wen Wang, Wanli Ni, and Hui Tian, "Multi-Functional RIS-Aided Wireless Communications," submitted to IEEE INFOCOM Demo, New York, USA, May 2023.
+> Wen Wang, Wanli Ni, and Hui Tian, "Multi-Functional RIS-Aided Wireless Communications," submitted to IEEE Internet of Things Journal.

 *********************************************************************************************************************************